Inglewood, Queensland

-The current slogan for the town is 'Catch the country spirit'.

 Geography

 The town sits on the southern Darling Downs midway between the larger centres of Warwick and Goondiwindi on the Cunningham Highway.
 It is 150 km south-west of Toowoomba.
-The Inglewood – Texas Road runs to the south.
+The Inglewood–Texas Road runs to the south.
 The Millmerran–Inglewood Road (State Route 82) runs to the north.

 It is part of the Border Rivers region of waterways.
 The confluence of the Macintyre Brook and Canning Creek is sited just north of Inglewood, with the brook running 270° around the town.

 Olive growing is a comparatively new industry in the area.
 Other established industries include sheep and cattle raising, grain growing and timber harvesting.
 Tobacco growing was common around Inglewood over the last 60 years.

 History

 Bigambul (also known as Bigambal, Bigumbil, Pikambul, Pikumbul) is an Australian Aboriginal language spoken by the Bigambul people.
 The Bigambul language region includes the landscape within the local government boundaries of the Goondiwindi Regional Council, including the towns of Goondiwindi, Yelarbon and Texas extending north towards Moonie and Millmerran.

 English botanist and explorer Allan Cunningham has been credited with being the first European to discover the Inglewood area.
 He passed through east of the present township in May 1827.
 The first settlement in the area was known as Browns Inn and was an important watering point for bullock teams moving west.
 The inn opened in the late 1850s on the south side of Macintyre Brook.

 In April 1862, a town was surveyed by L.F.
 Landsbergon on the higher northern side of Macintyre Book.
 Plans were drawn up for the present site and the name changed from Pariagna to Inglewood by Landsberg using a compound word ingol (an Aboriginal word meaning cypress pine) and the English word wood referring to a clump of trees on the northern side of the brook.

 Inglewood Post Office opened on 16 September 1866.
 Most of the hinterland consisted of station holdings which were selected as early as 1848 and were the start of the wool, cattle and wheat base of the region.

 Inglewood State School opened on 13 February 1872 as a primary with a secondary department opened on 25 January 1960.

+An Anglican church opened in 1894.

-Anglican and Catholic churches opened in 1894 and 1902 respectively.
+A Catholic church opened in 1902.